ryl-tushar04/Stock-Movement-Analysis-Based-on-Social-Media-Sentiment/README.md

           4. Displays graphs of sentiment trends and model predictions.

-##**Jupyter Notebooks**
+## **Jupyter Notebooks**

-In addition to the Python scripts, I have uploaded Jupyter notebooks that contain the same code.
+In addition to the Python scripts, I have uploaded Jupyter notebooks that contains the same code.
 The notebooks provide an interactive environment for running the code step-by-step, and they also contain additional explanations and visualizations for better understanding.
 You can find the notebooks in the repository under the Notebooks/ folder.